RakhithJK/PHPMailer-wiki/Troubleshooting.md

 ## Using encryption
 You should use encryption at every opportunity, otherwise you're inviting all kinds of unpleasant possibilities for phishing, identity theft, eavesdropping, stolen credentials etc.

 PHPMailer uses TLS encryption; TLS is simply the "new" (since 1998!) name for SSL.
-The two names are essentially interchangeable.
+The two names are interchangeable.

 The TLS / SSL config you use for email has nothing to do with any certificate you may use on your web site; you can still use encrypted email even if your site does not have a certificate.